fabianfassnacht/SAM2_geotiff_tutorial/README.md

  	conda install spyder-kernels=2.5

   	# on computer in lab-pools it may be necessary to also install the cv2 (open cv) package:
-   	conda install -c conda-forge opencv
+   	conda install -c conda-forge opencv-headless

 **Part 2: Download SAM2 checkpoint**